-- We will build a partnership approach to online safety and will support parents / carers to become aware of and alert to the potential online benefits and risks for children by: - Providing information on our school website and through existing communication channels (such as official social media, newsletters etc.) - We offer specific training each year to our parents on how to keep children safe online and associated resources which will help our families to do this - We share which filtering and monitoring systems are in place with our parents/carers and children.
+- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - Include details here e.g. providing information on our school/college website and through existing communication channels (such as official social media, newsletters etc.), offering specific online safety events for parents/carers or highlighting online safety at existing events. - Share which filtering and monitoring systems are in place with parents/carers and children. - Share what you are asking children to do online including which sites they might access. - Who from the school or college will be interacting with their child online